 - You plan to use chaos engineering in your delivery process

-If you want to watch the more in-depth version, head here:
+If you want to watch the more in-depth version of Mastering Chaos Engineering, head here:

 Why would I want chaos in my environment?